Preston school amongst those being inspected as 'as a precaution' over concrete collapse concerns

 The Lancashire Post understands that at least one of the facilities being inspected by County Hall surveyors is in Preston.

-The authority has not identified the schools that will be visited as part of the “precautionary” measures being taken - and declined to confirm the exact number - but it has said that it is unaware of any Lancashire schools being amongst the 156 across England that have been told to partially or fully close their doors just days before the start of the new term.
-It adds that it has "no safety concerns at present".
+The authority has not identified the schools that will be visited as part of the “precautionary” measures being taken – and declined to confirm the exact number – but said that it was unaware of any Lancashire schools being amongst those across England that have been told to partially or fully close their doors just days before the start of the new term.

 The government has so far refused to publish a list of the affected schools, with schools minister Nick Gibb telling BBC Radio 4’s Today programme on Friday morning that he wanted parents “to hear from [their child’s] school, not read about it in the media first”.